plan-systems/design-docs/README.md

     - Field of a protobuf message are explicitly and strongly typed.
     - Revisions to a protobuf message are backward-compatible with previous revisions.
     - Protobufs work well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
 - Importantly, a `plan.Block` can embed an arbitrarily-structured hierarchary of sub-blocks.
-Because each block element content can be accompanied by a label, codec description, or sub-blocks, `plan.Block`  has the expressive simplicity and strength of JSON with the efficiency and compactness of binary serialization.
-Consider thst Protobufs makes serialization and deserialization of _any_ `plan.Block` (and its complete sub-hierarchary) available using a single line of code, _using any language or environment_.
+Because each element can also be accompanied by a label, codec description, or additional sub-blocks, `plan.Block` has the expressive simplicity and strength of JSON with the efficiency and compactness of binary serialization.
+Consider that Protobufs makes serialization and deserialization of _any_ `plan.Block` (and its sub-hierarchary) available with a single line of code, in any language or environment_.
 - PLAN's protobuf-based data stuctures:

     | PLAN Protobuf File | Purpose                                         |
     |--------------------|-------------------------------------------------|
     | [go-plan/plan/plan.proto](http://github.com/plan-tools/go-plan/blob/master/plan/plan.proto)                  | PLAN general purpose data structures            |